Badarijitwta/Nodejs-CLI/README.md

 # Nodejs-CLI
-A customized command line interface and specified commands using NodeJS
+A customized command line interface using NodeJS